pujitha-vasanth/pujitha-vasanth/README.md

 - 👋 Hi, I’m @pujitha-vasanth
-- 👀 I’m interested in the application of Data Science, Machine Learning, and AI for business solutions
+- 👀 I’m interested in the application of Predictive Modelling, Computer Vision, and NLP for business solutions
-- 🌱 I’m currently learning Azure Machine Learning Studio and Python for Data Scientists from Datacamp
+- 🌱 I’m currently learning "Azure Machine Learning Studio" and "Python for Machine Learning Scientists" from Datacamp
-- 📫 How to reach me: pujitha.vasanth@gmail.com
+- 📫 How to reach me: pujitha.vasanth@gmail.com | https://www.linkedin.com/in/pujitha-vasanth/

 <!---
 pujitha-vasanth/pujitha-vasanth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.